kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

 # Inferring the genotype phase (AKA Phasing)

-The base calling exercise you identified the two bases at each position in each diploid individual.
-However, you do not know which base goes on which of the two chromosomes.
-That means that you do not know if the two haploid chromosomes look like the left or right example below:
+During base calling, we identified the two bases at each position in each diploid individual.
+However, we do not know which base goes on which of the two chromosomes.
+That means that we do not know if the two haploid chromosomes look like the left or right example below:

     -----A-----C------         -----T-----C------
     -----T-----G------    or   -----A-----G------